tape-framework/doc/docs/Tutorial.md

 `hello.c/index` <-> `hello.v/index`.
 If there is such a correspondence, after the handler runs, if there is no `::v/current` in set app-db, our view function is automatically set as current (by an interceptor).

-At the end we call the `(v/defmodule myname.myapp.app.hello.controller)` macro that inspects the namespace and defines a `tape.module`.
+At the end we call the `(v/defmodule)` macro that inspects the namespace and defines a `tape.module`.
 This is added in the modules config map by "modules discovery".
-Note that the argument here is the corresponding controller namespace, as a symbol, **fully qualified**.

 Let's add a button that calls our `hello.c/change` handler: